spiffyguy/FreeInfantry-Client-Setup/README.md

 1. Clone/Download this Github Repo

-2. Obtain the official "Free Infantry Group" Launcher required files and place them in the folder here: "./Windows/_builds/launcher/"
+2. Obtain the official Infantry Launcher required files and place them in the folder here: "./Windows/_builds/launcher/"

 3. Open NSIS